All Episodes

 What do we need?

-Like an AI that oversees the over.
+Like an AI that oversees the over, we need an overseer.

-Oh god, what am I talking about?
+Oh, God, what am I talking about?

 Oh, yeah.